Need to talk? Call 1800 882 436.

 How do I play safely with my baby?

-Always supervise your baby’s play, even when you think they may be safe.
-Babies are very skilful at finding the smallest item on the floor and putting it straight into their mouth.
+Always supervise your baby's play, even when you think they are safe.
+Babies are very curious and cannot tell when something may be unsafe.

-Adapt your baby’s play activities as they age and reach new developmental stages.
-What can be safe for a very small baby may not be once they become a toddler and are more mobile.
+Adapt your baby's play activities as they reach new developmental stages.
+What can be safe for a very small baby may not be once they become more mobile.

 When is the best time to play with my baby?

-Your baby probably isn't interested in playing if:
+Your baby may not be interested in playing if they:

 • start fussing and crying